 We intend to operate so that we will be an appropriate investment for employee benefit plans subject to Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-We will use reasonable efforts to conduct the Company's affairs so that the assets of the Company will not be deemed to be "plan assets" for purposes of ERISA.
-In this regard, prior to the completion of an Exchange Listing, we may be operated as an annual "venture capital operating company," under the ERISA rules in order to avoid our assets being treated as "plan assets" for purposes of ERISA.
+We will use reasonable efforts to conduct our affairs so that our assets will not be deemed to be "plan assets" for purposes of ERISA.
+In this regard, we intend to operate as a "venture capital operating company," under the ERISA rules in order to avoid our assets being treated as "plan assets" for purposes of ERISA.
 Accordingly, there may be constraints on our ability to make or dispose of investments at optimal times (or to make certain investments at all).